evepupil/worth-calculator-rank/README.md

 - **🌏 PPP Conversion**: International salary comparison with Purchasing Power Parity conversion across 190+ countries
 - **👩‍🎓 Personal Factors**: Customize calculations with personal education level, work experience, and more
 - **📱 Detailed Report**: Generate a shareable, downloadable job analysis report
+- **🏆 Ranking System**: See how your job worth score compares to others
+- **📈 Usage Statistics**: View real-time site visit counts, unique visitors, and sample sizes
-- **🌐 Internationalization**: Available in both English and Chinese
+- **🌐 Internationalization**: Available in English, Chinese and Japanese
 - **📱 Mobile Friendly**: Responsive design works on all devices

 ### 🖥️ How to Use